Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Q: Are cryptids real?

-A: Send it in — your encounter might become our next featured case.
+A: Send it in — your encounter could become our next case.